whitnessme/capstone-minimum-required-error-messages/README.md

 ## Closing Reminders:
 - Remember that CREATE and UPDATE validations need to be identical.
-- Remember to change the default message format--especially if your column names are coming through, this appears buggy. *Example: "first_name: This field is required"*
+- Remember to change the default message format--especially if your column names are coming through with underscores, this appears buggy. *Example: "first_name: This field is required"*
+- Even with optional input fields, there should be at least one or more validations for every input and it is obvious it is optional.
+(Very rare cases when there are none.
+Please reach out to us to get approval.)

 [Back to top ⤴](https://github.com/whitnessme/capstone-minimum-required-error-messages#capstone-required-error-messages)